 Caring for shorn wool fell right in step with my upbringing of laying up and preserving food and commodities.
 You may have heard the old saying, "Waste not, Want Not".
 My parents, grandparents & lineage backwards processed their own farm products, My pioneer great great grandfather, born over 200 years ago, was a farmer turned weaver in his older years.

-It all took time & we slowly began with simplistic hand tools and have over time added more efficient, simpler equipment that have led up to making, and purchasing of finer, more modern specialized fiber working equipment.
+It all took time & we slowly began with simplistic hand tools; over time, we've added more efficient, simpler equipment that have led to making, and purchasing of finer, more modern specialized fiber working equipment.
 But, sometimes the hand tools work best in given situations.

 Nowadays, we process some of our wools, but others we send out to home Hand processors who gently care for the fibers.
 Shearing comes around every Spring & Fall, so wool products are coming & going much of the time.
 I personally love it!
 And, the house won't hold it all, so it has to be re-homed (aka selling) it to help feed the 4 legged wool makers.

-Upon availability we will have some Raw, Washed, Spinning \ tops, Rovings, Felting & Batts, Dyed, Homespun Yarns, Felts, Knits, Crochets, Weavings and vintage items from an era gone by, but still live on.
+We carry Raw, Washed, Spinning \ Tops, Rovings, Felting & Batts, Dyed, Homespun Yarns, Felts, Knits, Crochets, Weavings and vintage items from an era gone by, but still live on.
+If you don't see what you are looking for, message us!